Children’s Literature Presents a Value that is Simply Immeasurable

 Children have a way of absorbing almost everything that is placed before them.
 Therefore, it is crucial to arm them with as much knowledge as possible while they are young.
 Exposure to a wide variety of literature is a bridge that connects them to unlimited amounts of success throughout life.
 This bridge is represented by not only educators but also parents, family, mentors and community leaders.

 The value of children’s books is priceless as it brands the development of personality and social skills for little ones.
 Because they are so impressionable during the developmental years, exposure to early year’s literature helps children to be intelligent, courteous and caring people.
 There is a quality of importance for students to understand and take into consideration the opinions of others.
 To establish and maintain healthy relationships, children should know that not everyone will have the same viewpoints as them.
 Not everyone has been exposed to the same circumstances in life.
 Literature can be expressed through nursery rhymes, songs, theatrical plays and other forms.
-The important thing is to introduce the age-appropriate literature to children early in life.
-Expectant moms should definitely read to their unborn child.
-Not only is this a bonding moment for mother and child but also becomes a habit for the parent and an expectation of the baby once he arrives.
-Just as babies react to certain sounds and movements while in the womb, they will hear what’s being read to them and once they make their entrance into the world, they will want to hear more.
+The important thing is to introduce age-appropriate literature to children early in life.
+Expectant mums should definitely read to their unborn child.
+Not only is this a bonding moment for mother and child, but it also becomes a habit for the parent and an expectation of the baby once they arrive.
+Just as babies react to certain sounds and movements while in the womb, they will hear what’s being read to them, and once they make their entrance into the world, they will want to hear more.

-Through the belief that children do learn a lot about life experiences through books, I strive to ensure that when designing and illustrating books that I try to make them stimulating and educational for the child.
-It’s so important to teach children from an early age, and this can be through simply reading a funny book with mum or dad.
+Through the belief that children do learn a lot about life experiences through books, we strive to ensure that when designing and illustrating books, we try to make them as stimulating and educational for the child as possible.
+It’s so important to teach children from an early age, and this can be done through simply reading a funny book with mum or dad.
 Education can sometimes be a daunting thing, especially if a child has difficulties.
-Hence, every child learns differently, so in my books, I like to add a little something for all ages and abilities.
+Hence, every child learns differently, so in our books, we like to add a little something for all ages and abilities.

-If you are looking to work with me on your children’s book, you can get in touch here:
+If you are looking to work with us on your children’s book, you can get in touch here: